Some physical and chemical indices of clique-inserted-lattices: Abstract

 \section{Abstract}

-The operation of replacing every vertex of an $r$-regular lattice $H$ by a complete graph of order $r$ is called clique-inserting, and the resulting lattice is called the clique-inserted-lattice of $H$.
+The operation of replacing every vertex of an $r$-regular lattice $H$ by a complete graph of order $r$ is called \emph{clique-inserting}, and the resulting lattice is called the \emph{clique-inserted lattice} of $H$.
 For any given $r$-regular lattice, applying this operation iteratively, an infinite family of $r$-regular lattices is generated.
 Some interesting lattices including the 3-12-12 lattice can be constructed this way.
-In this paper, we reveal the relationship between the energy and resistance distance of an $r$-regular lattice and that of its clique-inserted-lattice.
+In this paper, we recall the relationship between the spectra of an $r$-regular lattice and that of its clique-inserted lattice, and investigate the \emph{graph energy} and \emph{resistance distance} statistics.
 As an application, the asymptotic energy per vertex and average resistance distance of the 3-12-12 and 3-6-24 lattices are computed.
-We also give formulae expressing the numbers of spanning trees and dimers of the $k$-th iterated clique-inserted lattices in terms of that of the original lattice.
+We also give formulae expressing the numbers of spanning trees and dimer coverings of the $k$-th iterated clique-inserted lattices in terms of that of the original one.
 Moreover, we show that new families of expander graphs can be constructed from the known ones by clique-inserting.